dssg/voter-protection/data/readme.md

   * Reference the Python script to use, change, and modify what we have to suit your needs.
   * By August 15th, full processing script will be shared to the toolkit for easier plug-and-play

+* *"Excel irks me.
+I would rather generate these entire csvs using Python scripts."*
+  * Script coming soon with later update.

 * *"Just show me the data."*
   * The toolkit can be directly downloaded from the Toolkit link.